 Lack of High-intensity Efforts #1

 Different kinds of efforts trigger different kinds of physiological adaptation.
 Low- and moderate-intensity workouts are important for overall health, building your endurance base, and strengthening your muscles.
-When it comes to improving your VO2max fitness level, it is primarily the high-intensity portions of your workouts that signal to your physiological systems to adapt in ways that boost your ability to produce energy aerobically.
+When it comes to improving your VO2max fitness level, it is primarily the high-intensity portions of your workouts that matter most.
+Hard efforts signal your physiological systems to adapt in ways that boost your ability to produce energy aerobically.

 High-intensity Interval Training (HIIT) workouts are a popular and efficient method of incorporating high-intensity efforts into your training program.
-Interval training is a cornerstone of training programs at practically any level, but these kinds of variable intensity workouts can be particularly helpful for people with lower fitness levels, provided you are healthy enough to perform them.
-This is because including lighter, recovery work in between high-intensity efforts makes it possible to perform more of these efforts than would be otherwise possible.
+Interval training is a cornerstone of training programs at any level.
+Varying the intensity of workouts can be particularly helpful for people with lower fitness levels, provided you are healthy enough to perform them.
+This is because including lighter, recovery work between high-intensity efforts makes it possible to perform more of these efforts than would be otherwise possible.

-Tempo runs are another common type of workout that endurance athletes use to trigger the development of additional aerobic performance capacity.
+Tempo runs are a common type of workout that endurance athletes use to trigger the development of additional aerobic performance capacity.
 These workouts typically involve running with an intensity of roughly 90% of VO2max for between 45-60 minutes.

 You can always check the Aerobic Training Effect of any workout to discover how that specific session stimulated your development.
 This insight allows you to dial in your efforts to an appropriate level for you personally.
 A good rule-of-thumb method for improving VO2max is to challenge yourself 2-3 times per week with workouts that have an Aerobic Training Effect of 3.0-4.0.

 Inadequate Recovery #2

 Another common problem for those struggling to improve their VO2max is a lack of adequate recovery.
 Goal oriented athletes are often eager to progress and achieve their goal as quickly as possible.
 This frequently leads to training longer and harder than you should, which can be ultimately counterproductive.